Cost-Sensitive Evaluation for Binary Classifiers: Weighted Accuracy and Cost-Sensitive Reweighting

-Equation \ref{eq:w_target_accuracy} shows that a weighting scheme for accuracy (or, in alternative, class rebalancing) is required unless $r_+=r_C r_+^{\mathrm t} / (1-r_+^{\mathrm t}-r_C +2r_Cr_+^{\mathrm t})$, which is therefore the condition for the standard accuracy to be equivalent to TCC and includes the special case of the target dataset with the same positive rate as the development dataset ($r_+^{\mathrm t} = r_+$) and equal UCCs $r_C=1/2$.
+which is therefore the condition under which standard accuracy is equivalent to TCC.
+If the target dataset has the same positive rate as the development dataset ($r_+^{\mathrm{t}} \simeq r_+$), Eq. \ref{eq:accuracy_validity_target} reduces to the equal-UCCs condition ($r_C\simeq 1/2$).